 Vipashyana (Pali: vipassana) meditation, or "mindfulness meditation", is one of India's most ancient meditation techniques.
 It calms the mind and helps focusing.
-You aim at observing calmly and relaxed yourself as an observer along with observing what is in front of you.
+You aim at observing yourself calmly and relaxed along with observing what is in front of you.
 It depends on direct observation - taking direct perception by insights that count - in order to get aware (mindful).
 In the Theravada tradition alone, there are over fifty methods for developing mindfulness.
 Mahamudra and Dzogchen use vipashyana extensively too.

 Mantra yoga: Mantras are syllables or sets of syllables, and used as "tools of thought".
 They may be pronounced out loud, or internally in the mind only during meditation.
-Silent repetition is said to work best, all in all.
+Silent repetition is held to work best for general progress.
 Mantras are particularly important to Pure Land and Nichiren practitioners.
-Mantrayana means "the mantra way".
-To benefit from mantras, we revolve them in our minds and thus think-repeat our mantra silently at regular periods.
-The value of the method traditionally depends on the skilled and merciful teacher.
+Mantrayana means literally "the mantra vehicle (sound vessel, sound journey)".
+To benefit from mantras, we think-repeat very well-chosen ones silently at regular periods.
+The value of the method can depend on the skilled and merciful teacher.

 Tantra: Vajrayana Buddhism is often a synonym for mantrayana.
 Vajrayana meditation practices include Tantra.
 Tantra techniques in Vajrayana Buddhism are techniques used to attain Buddhahood.
 The most important side to the tantric path is to "use the result as the Path" and thereby attune oneself better to tall benefits.
-Some tantric practices include repetitions of mantras.
+Some tantric practices include repetitions of mantras (sounds, set of sounds, syllables).
 Oral transmissions given by a tantric master are vital too.
-Tantra involves sex practices for some.
-Tantric sex is not needed to practise Vajrayana, though, and some do without it.
+Tantra may also involves sex practices for some.
+Tantric sex is not needed to practise Vajrayana, though.
+Some do without it.
+Others not.

 Three together: On the path toward Enlightenment, Buddhist traditions recognise these three: virtue (sila); meditation (citta); and, wisdom (panna).
-Meditative prowess, ethical development and wise understanding work together for development into arhatship.
-All three aspects can and should be developed.
-The right sort of training helps.
-An arhat (Sanskrit: arhant; Pali: arahant) is someone who has attained Nirvana (Pali: Nibbana), also termed Awakening.
-Mahayana affirms that the ultimate end of meditation is the realize of and become established in the essential Self.
+Meditative prowess, ethical development and wise understanding work together for progress into Nirvana (Pali: Nibbana), or Awakening.
+Mahayana affirms that the ultimate end of meditation is to realize and get established in the essential Self.

 Non-Buddhists use some of the Buddhist meditation techniques for the sake of better physical and mental health, and towards non-Buddhist aims.
 Such "ordinary meditation" (Chinese, bonpu; Jap., bonpu or bompu) is pursued for mental and physical well-being without any spiritual goal.
 And some use meditation for seeking to develop mindfulness into self-realization.

-To avoid getting sidetracked, seek to learn Transcendental Meditation (TM), the best method publicly available according comparisons presented by Dr David Orme-Johnson.
-TM is also the most widely researched meditation method in our time. [◦Comparisons]
+The effects of one's meditation depends to a great extent one's method, says Buddha in the Bhumija Sutta..
+And the best method publicly available according to comparisons presented by Dr David Orme-Johnson, is Transcendental Meditation, TM.
+It is also the most widely researched meditation method in our time. [◦Comparisons]